 Purchase-ready shoppers come to your site to buy a particular product – but that doesn’t mean you can’t help them find something they didn’t know they needed.
 When a shopper lands on the product page of choice, recommend complementary items they might also add to their basket.
 Hyper-relevant cross selling is an excellent way to boost cart value for a customer that plans to purchase a single product.
-For repeat customers, leverage order history to predict products they’re looking for on their next visit.
+For repeat customers, leverage order history and AI to predict products they’re looking for on their next visit.
 Guide them straight to the results they’re looking for with recommendations right from the homepage.

 4. Don’t Forget the Checkout